Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The flat wasn’t perfect, though.
 The listing said in two separate places that it had a washing machine, and it did not.
 I reached out to Martin, and he apologized, saying he had corrected it earlier in the German listing but not the English one.
 I’m happy to see that the English listing has since been corrected.

-While that was inconvenient, we made it work.
+While that was inconvenient, I made it work.

 Kreuzberg was fantastic!
 If I ever move to Berlin, Kreuzberg would be at the top of my list.
 It was a cool neighborhood, but not touristy in the least.
 I was blown away by how cheap the restaurants were, and I felt very safe as well.

-With a three-day blizzard and temperatures that stayed below freezing for the bulk of our stay, Mario and I stayed within a narrow radius of our place most of the time.
+With a three-day blizzard and temperatures that stayed below freezing for the bulk of my stay, I stayed within a narrow radius of my place most of the time.
 It was just too cozy to go anywhere further!
 If you book this apartment or stay near Görlitzer Banhof, here are some restaurants to try:

 - Rocco — Lausitzer Platz 13.
 Cheap and delicious pizza, but the true standout was the bruschetta on the juiciest bread ever!